nmantani/archiver-MOTW-support-comparison/README.md

   **Update on 11 April 2022:**
   According to the blog article [.ISO Files With Office Maldocs & Protected View in Office 2019 and 2021](https://blog.didierstevens.com/2022/04/04/iso-files-with-office-maldocs-protected-view-in-office-2019-and-2021/) by Didier Stevens ([@DidierStevens](http://twitter.com/DidierStevens)), Office 2019 and 2021 use protected view to open Office document stored inside an ISO file with MOTW.
 This behavior was introduced in August 2021.

+  **Update on 30 November 2022:**
+  According to [the tweet](https://twitter.com/BillDemirkapi/status/1590062146486140928) by Bill Demirkapi ([@BillDemirkapi](https://twitter.com/BillDemirkapi/)), Microsoft fixed handling of MOTW for virtual disk container files such as ISO and VHD on Windows by the security updates released on 8 November 2022.
+When applications open files inside a virtual disk container file downloaded from the Internet, the files will inherit the MOTW of the virtual disk container file.

 ## References
 - Macros from the internet will be blocked by default in Office